ManrajSingh6/Custom-Signup-Form/README.md

 # Custom-Signup-Form
-Created a custom signup form as a Full-stack web-application.
+Created a custom email list signup form as a Full-stack web-application.

 Created the front-end using HTML, CSS, Bootstrap and Javascript.